What’s a Chatbot?

 Give one a try

 The best way to understand how they work is to give one a try.
 Just point your camera at one of the QR codes below and click ‘Open in Messenger’.
 It will open up Facebook Messenger and start chatting with you.
 Try it out.

 Engaging with the bot is not restricted to starting from a website.
 We could run a Facebook ad targeting potential customers and when they click on the ad they interact with the chatbot.

 If you have a business Facebook page, then you might know people can communicate with your page from their Messenger app.
 This is using the same technology.
 We are just extending conversations so robots can do some of the 24×7 grunt work for us and then pass control to a human when required.
 The powerful part is the direct engagement you can get with your customers if implemented right.
 This is powerful technology.
 However, if the functionality of the chatbot is not thought through, and the customer is inundated with too many messages, it can backfire on you.
 So this is another example of why taking a strategic and thinking approach is vital.

-Have you noticed these strange codes in Facebook Messenger?
+Have you noticed the use of these QR codes in marketing?

 Using QR codes (short for Quick Response) via Messenger take scanning to a whole new level.
 Engagement with your customer.
 Not just a one way, but two way and this is a very, very powerful marketing tool that is a win-win for both business and consumer.
 The consumer can find what they are looking for very quickly by engaging in a conversation with a chatbot and if need be, with a human.
 It’s about connecting business and consumer online, in real time.

 Give it a try and see how this could work for your business